Zaneives/Zaneives/README.md

 I'm a human male, aged 37 (at time of writing.
 Oct 2022).

 👀 I'm an avid learner of many things.
 I love to watch/listen to informative videos/podcasts in order to understand how things work.
 I'm currently very interested in programming, however I have been throughout my life, since I was young.
+I also love to practice my [typing.](https://monkeytype.com/profile/zaneives)

 🌱 I'm currently learning web development.
 I believe I have HTML, Javascript and CSS down and working on the Angular framework.
 Then I'll probably head off to backend.